anne-urai/lab_wiki/IBLdata.md

 # but beware the size of the data you're working with.
 ```

 Now explore the DataFrame, for instance in 'scientific mode' in PyCharm or simply by printing different parts and groups to your command line.
+To better understand what the columns mean, see [this list by Leon Hommerich](https://leonh.notion.site/Dataframe-Column-Explanations-13688128673c48559262653bc2ced3fc) as well as the official list of [IBL dataset types](https://docs.google.com/spreadsheets/d/1ieLXRPLLSgUKcLvFkrqizfZl5HjdfE6bQ2KLBCRmjQo/edit#gid=1097679410) (this doesn't match with the DataJoint names one-on-one).

 *Exercise 1*: write some code to save this newly created Pandas DataFrame as a csv file.
 Make sure to avoid that this (large) datafile gets pushed to GitHub, for instance by creating a `/data` folder that is listed in your `.gitignore`.
 Then, for any analysis you want to run, load in this local file - you'll now be able to get data without connecting to the DataJoint database.
 Of course, you may need different datafiles for different purposes (at the level of animals, sessions, or trials).